-New sports facilities, including tennis courts are being built during summer 2019 at Darley Playing Fields and will open in September 2019.
+New sports facilities, including tennis courts are being built at Darley Playing Fields and will open in September 2019.

 We have engaged with local schools so that more can be learnt about the Our City Our River Project through visiting the site.

-Site visits also create the opportunity to finds out more about careers in the construction industry.
+Site visits also create the opportunity to find out more about careers in the construction industry.